Forgiving The Unforgivable (UPDATED)

 The Tutu Legacy Foundation

-A Note To Readers: If you found this article (or any of the others, for that matter) interesting, informative, entertaining, etc., please consider subscribing to the INSIGHTS email newsletter: simply enter your email into the form below (also in the right sidebar)—or, if you prefer, just use this simple quick sign-up form. ↓↓↓ Also, please hit the “Like” (thumbs up) button below.
+A Note To Readers: If you found this article (or any of the others, for that matter) interesting, informative, entertaining, etc., please consider subscribing to the INSIGHTS email newsletter: simply enter your email into the form below (also in the right sidebar)—or, if you prefer, just use this simple quick sign-up form.
+(Bonus: INSIGHTS subscribers receive a 20% discount at Lifeology Store, at checkout simply enter the discount code included in the welcome email upon subscribing!) ↓↓↓ Also, please hit the “Like” (thumbs up) button below.
 Thanks! ~ Rand

 Rand Eastwood